Buddhism: Sexual abuse and misconduct

+Classification

+There is consensus among religious studies scholars that Buddhism is a religion.
+However, Buddhism has posed problems to Western scholars of religion who define religion based solely on a "theistic conception".
+Further, some Western Buddhists and commentators like Alan Watts maintain that Buddhism does not constitute a religion but rather a philosophy, a psychotherapy, or a way of life.
+This conception is rooted in 19th century orientalist writers, such as theosophist Henry Steel Olcott, which reinterpreted Buddhism in a Protestant lens and viewed contemporary Buddhism in Asia as representing a debased religious form of what was originally non-religious and rational.
+Some Buddhist teachers and commentators, such as Dharmavidya David Brazier, have criticised the persistence of this view.
+Among Buddhists in Sri Lanka, Buddhism is parallel to Hinduism, Islam, and Christianity as an āgama, literally "scripture" or "teaching".

 Cultural influence

 Buddhism has had a profound influence on various cultures, especially in Asia.
 Buddhist philosophy, Buddhist art, Buddhist architecture, Buddhist cuisine and Buddhist festivals continue to be influential elements of the modern Culture of Asia, especially in East Asia and the Sinosphere as well as in Southeast Asia and the Indosphere.
-According to Litian Fang, Buddhism has "permeated a wide range of fields, such as politics, ethics, philosophy, literature, art and customs," in these Asian regions.
+According to Litian Fang, Buddhism has "permeated a wide range of fields, such as politics, ethics, philosophy, literature, art and customs", in these Asian regions.
 Buddhist teachings influenced the development of modern Hinduism as well as other Asian religions like Taoism and Confucianism.
 Buddhist philosophers like Dignaga and Dharmakirti were very influential in the development of Indian logic and epistemology.
 Buddhist educational institutions like Nalanda and Vikramashila preserved various disciplines of classical Indian knowledge such as grammar, astronomy/astrology and medicine and taught foreign students from Asia.

 In the Western world, Buddhism has had a strong influence on modern New Age spirituality and other alternative spiritualities.
 This began with its influence on 20th century Theosophists such as Helena Blavatsky, which were some of the first Westerners to take Buddhism seriously as a spiritual tradition.
-More recently, Buddhist meditation practices have influenced the development of modern psychology, particularly the practice of Mindfulness-based stress reduction (MBSR) and other similar mindfulness based modalities.
-The influence of Buddhism on psychology can also be seen in certain forms of modern psychoanalysis.
+More recently, Buddhist meditation practices have influenced the development of modern psychology, particularly the practice of Mindfulness-based stress reduction (MBSR) and other similar mindfulness based modalities.Kabat-Zinn, Jon (2005).
+Coming to Our Senses: Healing Ourselves and the World Through Mindfulness. pp. 12–13.
+Hyperion.
+ISBN 0-7868-8654-4.
+The influence of Buddhism on psychology can also be seen in certain forms of modern psychoanalysis.Fromm, Erich, D. T. Suzuki & Richard De Martino (1960).
+Zen Buddhism and Psychoanalysis. pp. 77–78, NY: Harper & Row.
+ISBN 0-06-090175-6.

-Shamanism is a widespread practice in some Buddhist societies.
-Buddhist monasteries have long existed alongside local shamanic traditions.
-Lacking an institutional orthodoxy, Buddhists adapted to the local cultures, blending their own traditions with pre-existing shamanic culture.
-Research into Himalayan religion has shown that Buddhist and shamanic traditions overlap in many respects: the worship of localized deities, healing rituals and exorcisms.
-The shamanic Gurung people have adopted some of the Buddhist beliefs such and rebirth but maintain the shamanic rites of "guiding the soul" after death.